Nyron

 npx @nyron/cli release --dry-run

--n, --no-tag
+-n, --use-existing-tag

-npx @nyron/cli release -n
+npx @nyron/cli release --use-existing-tag

 Example: Using with push-tag

-# Create GPG-signed tag locally
+# Create or push a release boundary tag locally

 npx @nyron/cli push-tag

-npx @nyron/cli release -n
+npx @nyron/cli release --use-existing-tag

 How It Works